By entering the prize you agree to the following terms and conditions. Failure to follow these rules could lead to disqualification:

 -

-Short-listed writers will be contacted at the end of April 2023.
+Short-story finalists writers will be contacted at the end of April 2025.
 The results will also be published online

 -

-Up to 10 short-listed writers will be invited to a half-day writing workshop on 14th May 2023 at the Lili Centre in Lucerne, where they will be taught by the prize judge
+Up to 10 finalists will be invited to a half-day writing workshop in May 2025 at the Lili Centre in Lucerne, where they will be taught by the prize judge

 -

-There will be a Reception following the workshop for the short-listed writers and a guest
+There will be a Reception following the workshop for the short-story finalists and a guest

 -